Background

 Projects are expected to identify the potential impact of the research on health outcomes.
 This includes research aimed at addressing a key determinant of health (e.g., access to care, health behaviors).
 Projects concerning health outcomes in rural areas are encouraged, though all proposals are welcome.

-This funding cycle has two main goals:
+This funding cycle has two main purposes:

 Funding Tracks